 Brown the chicken for 2-3 minutes on the breast side.
 Using a set of tongs or two wooden utensils, carefully flip the chicken.
 Let the chicken brown for 3 more minutes.

 Press Cancel on the Instant Pot to turn off the saute mode.
 Add 1 cup of broth (or water) around the chicken.

-Close and lock the lid in place, then turn on Manual/High Pressure for 25 minutes.
+Close and lock the lid in place, then turn on Manual/High Pressure for 25-30 minutes (30 minutes if the bird is large and on the 4lb side).
 The valve on top should be set to Sealed.

 Let the pressure release naturally.
 Once the pressure has released you'll be able to open the lid--the lid won't open when there's pressure still in the pot.